Sulfur and sulfur-oxide compounds as potential optically active defects on SWCNTs: Computational Methods

-Figure \ref{subfig1a:Structures} shows the different sulfur compounds considered along with their corresponding binding configuration relative to the SWCNT.
-We chose S, SO, \SDiO, and \STriO because of prior spectroscopic studies combined with electron microscopy that determined \SDiO may decompose into these compounds on SWCNT.\cite{goldoni_spectroscopic_2004} We considered different possible configurations of the adsorbate and only show configurations with favorable binding here (see supporting information Section 2.1 for details on unbound structures).
-For the single sulfur atom, we considered epoxide-type and ether-type binding (structures $1$ and $2$), both of which have been shown to be energetically favorable locations for oxygen binding on (6,5) SWCNT.~\cite{ma_electronic_2014} For the SO molecule, a four-member ring-type binding (structure $3$) with the S and O each bound to one carbon atom was found to be favorable.
+For the single sulfur atom, we considered epoxide-type and ether-type binding (structures $1$ and $2$), both of which have been shown to be energetically favorable locations for oxygen binding on (6,5) SWCNT.~\cite{ma_electronic_2014} In thioether-type bonding the S atom is arranged between a broken carbon-carbon bond resulting in sp$^2$ hybridization, while for episfulfide-type, the S atom sits between a single carbon-carbon bond with sp$^3$ hybridization.
+For the SO molecule, a four-member ring-type binding (structure $3$) with the S and O each bound to one carbon atom was found to be favorable.
 For each S and SO configuration, we consider two different orientations of the C-S-C bonds, along the long (`l') and short (`d') axes of the tube (see \reffig{subfig1b:Orientation}).
-For \SDiO, three different binding configurations were found to be favorable: 1) the \SDiO attached to two carbons across a broken carbon bond via the two oxygen on the \SDiO labeled ``OO-loop'' (structure $4$), inspired by the orientation of \SDiO bound to graphene sheets;\cite{humeres_kinetics_2012, humeres_reactive_2017} 2) the episulfide-type binding, a modification of the epoxide-type binding of S (structure $5$); and 3) with a hydrogen atom attached to a carbon atom neighboring the adsorption site, with the O's on the \SDiO oriented to be in line with the hydrogen, labeled ``Line-H" (structure $6$), introduced to test whether H can increase the affinity of the adsorbate to the tube.
+We also considered two different `l' placements for the thioether S structure, which are inequivalent due to the chiral symmetry of the (6,5) SWCNT: in-line with or offset from the tube's chirality (see Section 2.2 of the Supplementary materials for structures).
+For \SDiO, three different binding configurations were found to be favorable: 1) the \SDiO attached to two carbons across a broken carbon bond via the two oxygen on the \SDiO (structure $4$), which was inspired by the orientation of \SDiO bound to graphene sheets and we label ``OO-loop'' ;\cite{humeres_kinetics_2012, humeres_reactive_2017} 2) the episulfide-type binding, a modification of the epoxide-type binding of S (structure $5$); and 3) the \SDiO oriented such that the oxygen atoms are in line with a hydrogen atom that is attached to a carbon atom neighboring the adsorption site, labeled ``Line-H" (structure $6$).
+The latter structure was introduced to test whether H can increase the affinity of the adsorbate to the tube.
 Lastly, for \STriO, a flat-type binding motivated by binding of \STriO on graphene is found to be favorable (structure $7$).\cite{shokuhi_rad_application_2016}